 For general questions about financial aid, registration/student records, or admission, email firstname.lastname@example.org or call 512-232-6988.

 UTLA is a UT program (with in-residence classes), and as such, students may be able to use UT scholarships toward participation in the program.
 These scholarships may come from many places, including their colleges, departments, and student organizations.
 Also, students can apply most tuition assistance programs toward tuition during the semester of participation.

 There are UTLA-specific scholarships available to qualified students.
-Please contact Jeffrey Marsh for additional information.
+Please contact Lane Mann for additional information.

 Students can withdraw from the program at any time but will be held financially responsible for all fees incurred per the semester timeline.
 Fees are non-refundable after the payment deadlines.

 UTLA and UT Austin are not responsible for any costs associated with withdrawing from the program.